AnkurJainLab/SATCfinder/README.md

 If these CAG ends were reflective of splicing, we'd expect:
 1. The CAG ends map far from the repeat tract (human introns are typically >50 bp).
 2. The CAG ends align at an upstream site which resembles a 5' splice site.
-Based on trimming, we expect the CAG ends to align with at the last base of the exon, or at the "G" of the 'G|GT" in the sequence logo.
+After trimming, we expect the CAG ends to align with at the last base of the exon, or at the "G" of the 'G|GT" in the sequence logo.
 Minor variations in CAG end position (typically a multiple of 3 bases) can be seen if the exon terminates in a CAG or the repeat has interruptions.